keithduke/TOM-framework/README.md

 --q --q-bits 8: Converts to 8bit

 Note: This process may take several ( < 5 for me ) minutes depending mostly on your internet connection.
+You can also use --q-bits 4 to convert to 4bit if you need smaller.